 Backlogs are the main reason for developers to fear.
 The backlog stories are significant to customers and are postponed for some reason.
 This list is flat which ignores the purpose of stories’ existence, whereas user storyboard mapping retains the purpose.
-The backlogs are stories that are push to the next sprint.
+The backlogs are stories that are pushed to the next sprint.

 As the next sprint starts the team concentrates on the backlog to get the features complete.

-Many times the backlogs are not completed by the team and so the technical team is quite nervous to show their first demo.
+Many times the backlogs are not completed by the team so the technical team is quite nervous to show their first demo.

 Backlogs map the stories and ignoring them could cost you financially.

 Personas are a reflection of your users.
 They give specific details of users such as their wants, their needs, their likes, behavior, and interest in your product.
 These are crucial for business.
 Personas are not only used by designers and developers but also by marketing and sales personnel.